danielsGitStuff/mel/auth/README.md

 There are also services "living" in your MelAuth instance.
 They can communicate with the other MelAuth instances if you wish so.
 But initially ("trust no one") this is not permitted.

-For daily use you want two or more instances that trust each other and have services running that are allowed to talk to other MelAuth instances.
+For daily use you want two or more instances that trust each other and have services running, which are allowed to talk to other MelAuth instances.

+### What functionality is in here?
+- Communications
+- Encryption, Hashing
+- Basic file handling (an abstraction is needed because of Android)
+- Bash/Shell commands
+- Updater

 ### Why on earth did you write all of that stuff?
 Because I could not find a solution that worked on an old PC and Android as well.
 There is owncloud which comes with a ton of dependencies and is not exactly easy to configure when it comes to https.